mahes2365/mahes2365/README.md

 - 🤔 I’m looking for help with .net
 - 👨‍💻 All of my projects are available at [Github](https://github.com/mahes2365)
 - 📫 How to reach me: mahes2365@outlook.com
-- ⚡ Fun fact: I don't have an account in facebook and instagram
+- ⚡ Fun fact: I don't have an account in facebook and instagram.

 <h2>Languages and Tools:</h2>